House of Bonaparte: Italian origins

-The Bonaparte (originally Buonaparte) family were patricians in the Italian towns of Sarzana, San Miniato and Florence.
+The Bonaparte (originally Buonaparte) family were patricians in the Italian towns of Sarzana, San Miniato, and Florence.
 The name derives from Italian: buona ("good") and parte ("part" or "side").
 In Italian, the phrase "buona parte" is used to identify a fraction of considerable, but undefined, size in a totum.

 Gianfaldo Buonaparte was the first known Buonaparte at Sarzana around 1200.
 His descendant Giovanni Buonaparte in 1397 married Isabella Calandrini, a cousin of later cardinal Filippo Calandrini.
 Giovanni became mayor of Sarzana and was named commissioner of the Lunigiana by Giovanni Maria Visconti in 1408.
 His daughter, Agnella Berni, was the great-grandmother of Italian poet Francesco Berni and their great-grandson Francesco Buonaparte was an equestrian mercenary at the service of the Genoese Bank of Saint George.
 In 1490, Francesco Buonaparte went to the island of Corsica, which was controlled by the bank.
 In 1493, he married the daughter of Guido da Castelletto, representative of the Bank of Saint George in Ajaccio, Corsica.
 Most of their descendants during subsequent generations were members of the Ajaccio town council.
 Napoleon's father, Carlo Buonaparte, received a patent of nobility from the King of France in 1771.

-There also existed a Buonaparte family in Florence; however, its eventual relation with the Sarzana and San Miniato families is unknown.
+There also existed a Buonaparte family in Florence; however, its possible relationship with the Sarzana and San Miniato families is unknown.
 Jacopo Buonaparte of San Miniato was a friend and advisor to Medici Pope Clement VII.
 Jacopo was also a witness to and wrote an account of the sack of Rome, which is one of the most important historical documents recounting that event.
 Two of Jacopo's nephews, Pier Antonio Buonaparte and Giovanni Buonaparte, however, took part in the 1527 Medici rebellion, after which they were banished from Florence and later were restored by Alessandro de' Medici, Duke of Florence.
 Jacopo's brother Benedetto Buonaparte maintained political neutrality.
 The San Miniato branch extinguished with Jacopo in 1550.
 The last member of the Florence family was a canon named Gregorio Bonaparte, who died in 1803, leaving Napoleon as heir.

 A Buonaparte tomb lies in the Church of San Francesco in San Miniato.
 A second tomb, the Chapelle Impériale, was built by Napoleon III in Ajaccio 1857.